Tavet/Challenges/README.md

 # Challenges

-This is a repo where I store solutions to code challenges from different platforms in several programming languages.
+This is a repository where I store my solutions to algorithmic challenges from different websites dedicated to enhancing skills and expanding knowledge.